On this page:

-- buyer obtaining a loan (‘subject to finance’)
+- buyer getting a loan (‘subject to finance’)

 - sale of an existing property

-- successful completion of a building or other condition inspection.
+- successful completion of a building or other inspection.

-If the contract is subject to obtaining a loan, the buyer should always nominate a lender in the relevant section of the contract.
+If the contract is subject to getting a loan, the buyer should always nominate a lender in the relevant section of the contract.

 The buyer cannot place conditions on a sale at auction.